chiverm/Therapy-Bot/README.md

 ### Notes on API Integration

 - The project expects an API endpoint that receives user messages and returns AI-generated responses.
-- You can customize the API integration in the `/api/chat` route (or wherever your backend logic handles requests).
 - The environment variables allow you to easily switch between different LLM providers without changing the code.